 Birth control without insurance can get pricey.
-By pricey, we mean you’re looking at paying between $50 and $1300, depending on the birth control method you opt for.
+By pricey, we mean you’re looking at paying up to $1300, depending on the birth control method you opt for.

 This is excluding the fee for seeing your doctor, and possibly the insertion fee if you’ve chosen to go with an IUD as your method of birth control.

 Birth control should be easy to access for all American women.
 Whether you’re opting for birth control pills, an IUD, an insertion, or any other option, you should be aware of the costs involved if you’re not covered by insurance.

 If you’re not covered, we can help you by recommending the most affordable plans for your budget, no matter how tight it is.

 You shouldn’t let the cost of birth control be the thing that stops you from protecting yourself against unwanted pregnancy.
 Contraception is an important part of adulthood, and arming yourself with information on the costs of it is just as important.

 If you opt for the birth control pill, you’ll be set back by up to $50.
 It depends on the type of pill you’re prescribed and the brand you buy.